carleton-spacehogs/bioinformatics-carleton/pages/protocols/week3-fall2022-assembly.md

 #### 9. mkdir

 Let’s say we’ve taken our samples, we’ve extracted the DNA, and we’ve sent them to a sequencer.
 Then we get back the raw sequencing reads.
 One of the first things we have to do is assemble them.
 To do that, we’re going to use a software package called [IDBA-UD](https://github.com/loneknightpy/idba).
 Bioinformaticians love to debate about which assembler is best, but ultimately it usually depends on the nature of your own dataset.
 If you find yourself with data like this someday and you want to know which assembler to use, my advice is to try a bunch of them and then compare the results using something like Quast, which we’ll test below.
-For now, we’re going to use IDBA-UD, which I’ve found to be a good general-purpose assembler.
+For now, we’re going to use IDBA-UD, which I’ve found to be a decent general-purpose assembler.

 Make a new directory in your home folder: